jahangiralom99/Tech-and-Gaming-Events-Ass99/questions_and_answers.md

 #### Answer: (A)?

-<i>Write your explanation here</i>
-    Object does not affect the original array.
-When the names array is logged to the console, it outputs the original array.
+<i>Ans: Object does not affect the original array.
+When the names array is logged to the console, it outputs the original array.</i>

 </p>
 </details>